ZYH619/shop/README.md

 # shop
-This is a project about shop
+This is a project about E-commerce management system